Diocesan Girls' School: Structure

 DGS is governed by the Council of the Diocesan Girls' School.
-Having run as a grant-aided school since it was founded, the school commenced operation in the DSS mode starting with Secondary One classes in September 2005.
+Having run as a grant-aided school since it was founded, the school changed to an operation in the Direct Subsidy Scheme mode starting with Secondary One classes in September 2005.
 English is the medium of instruction.
-By 2022, DGS accounts for a total of 49 winners of the Hong Kong Outstanding Students Awards, ranking first among all the secondary schools in Hong Kong, and outnumbering the combined number of winners of the next two schools.
+By 2024, DGS accounted for a total of 52 winners of the Hong Kong Outstanding Students Awards, ranking first among all secondary schools in Hong Kong, and outnumbering the combined number of winners of the next two schools.
 The school is also a member of the G20 Schools group.
-It has a "feeder" primary school known as Diocesan Girls' Junior School ("DGJS"), which is currently led by Mrs. Annie Lee.
+It has a "feeder" primary school known as Diocesan Girls' Junior School ("DGJS").